UniLisp/design-docs/LowLisp Features.md

 * Are also available in raw form.
 * Must point to a type known at compile time.
 * May point to a tagged union (type :go, for “generic object”).
+* Do not need to know the size of their target.

 ## Library

 ### Memory allocation

 * Equivalents to C's malloc(), free(), and string functions.
+* All memory is zeroed after being received from the OS, and before being returned to it.

 ### I/O